-Pan Fried Brussels Sprouts with glazed pecans and dried cranberries are a sweet and salty side dish that not only looks beautiful but tastes fantastic.
+Brussels Sprouts with pecans and cranberries are a sweet and salty side dish that not only looks beautiful but tastes fantastic.

 Simple prep, this recipe is an un-scary addition to a plate that takes no time at all and serves perfectly as a steak side dish, with a lamb chop, or with most chicken breast recipes.